euro-cordex/py-cordex/README.rst

 --------

 * Tools to manage Cordex Domain Data and Datasets
+* Utitlities for Cmorization to make the CORDEX ensembles more consistent.

 For planned features, please have a look at the `issues <https://github.com/euro-cordex/py-cordex/issues>`_, grab one, and `contribute <https://py-cordex.readthedocs.io/en/latest/contributing.html>`_!